cognitedata/cognite-sdk-dotnet/README.md

 The goal was to learn the Cognite API and experiment with Domian Modelling and Type Driven Development.
 Thus make the code reflect the specification as much as possible and remove the need for unit-testing.

-The SDK is written as a dual domain SDK for both F# and C#.
+The SDK is written as a dual domain SDK for both C# and F#.

 ## C# API

 The C# API is a fluent API using objects and method chaining that wraps the F# API.
 Errors will be raised as exceptions.
-The API is asynchronous so API methods are awaitabel and returns `Task`.
+The API is asynchronous so API methods returns `Task` and are awaitabel.

 ## F# API